playjoa/Unity_EscapeRoomGame/README.md

 ### Developement info:
 Started development in Unity <strong>2019.4</strong> using URP <strong> v10.4.0. </strong> <br>
-Migrated to Unity <strong>2020.3.5f1</strong> due to a bug in that didn't let me bake lights with my video card!
+Migrated to Unity <strong>2020.3.5f1</strong> due to a bug in that didn't let me bake lights with my video card! <br>
+Development time: 5 days. <br>

 ### Assets Used: <br>